guto-monteiro/academic-guto.github.io/_pages/cv.md

 Awards
 ======
-* 2022.
-Best Poster – Research area: Soil Microbiology - XXXII Brazilian Congress of Microbiology (CBM), Foz do Iguaçu (PR), Brazil.
+* Best Poster – Research area: Soil Microbiology - XXXII Brazilian Congress of Microbiology (CBM), Foz do Iguaçu (PR), Brazil (2022).
-* 2019.
-Commendation in recognition of the significant services rendered for the development of the State of Pará, Legislative Assembly of the State of Pará (2019).
+* Commendation in recognition of the significant services rendered for the development of the State of Pará, Legislative Assembly of the State of Pará (2019).